dzhang32/biotech_web_scrape/README.md

 # Disclaimer

-I do not recommend web scraping data in any way.
+I do not recommend web scraping in any way.
 If you do web scrape, please respect the Terms of Service and [robots.txt](https://www.promptcloud.com/blog/how-to-read-and-respect-robots-file/) of the site you scrape.
 For more information on the legality of web scraping, you may find this [blog](https://benbernardblog.com/web-scraping-and-crawling-are-perfectly-legal-right/) useful.

 # Contents